-Other information consists of the information included in the Board of Directors' report and the Shari'a Supervisory Board's report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Board of Directors' report, other than the consolidated financial statements and our auditor's report thereon.
 The Board of Directors is responsible for the other information.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.